Asaad27/simpa/README.md

     ./launch_SIMPA b 2
     ./launch_SIMPA b 3

-this will produce the tables of the article
+this will produce the tables of the article (on automata from the benchmark).

-This is still under test to check whether we get exactly the same results or slightly different results due to random behavior.